-Social media, like every significant marketing tactic of the last decade, has had plenty of time to gather some major myths.
-Despite the fact that data has disproven many marketing myths today, some marketers will continue to believe in a handful since it’s difficult to stay up with what’s truly going on with social media.
+Social media marketing, like every significant marketing tactic of the last decade, has had plenty of time to gather some major myths.
+Despite the fact that data has disproven many marketing myths today, some marketers will continue to believe in a handful since it’s difficult to stay up with what’s truly going on with social media and Social Media Marketing.

 Myth #1: Using social media for business isn’t required.

 It isn’t a passing trend; it is here to stay.

 In today’s world full of tech-savvy and social media-driven youth, social media is essential when it comes to marketing so that your brand may be seen.
 Every size business, big or small, should be using social media.

 Every large company (Zomato, Nykaa, Netflix, PlayStation) has spent the time to build their social media presence.
 It obviously succeeded, because we’re all familiar with these brands.

 Myth #2.
 You must have a profile on each platform.

 This is not a myth, but rather a common mistake made by both startups and established enterprises.
 Your first instinct when developing your social media strategy for Social Media Marketing is to create a profile on every platform.

 Not every platform will be beneficial to your brand or organization.
 Create a plan and concentrate on the 2 or 3 that will have the most impact.
 Being picky will be more beneficial, especially as you learn how to manage your social media profile.